-Creative Writing II will offer students the opportunity to continue to develop and improve techniques and individual style in various topics including, but not limited to, inspiration from music lyrics, fractured fairy tales, writing from artwork, exquisite corpse writing, and other mini writing opportunities.
-The primary emphasis in class will be on completing daily writing prompts, keeping a creative writing journal, establishing a routine for writing, and production of a portfolio of creative writing.
+Creative Writing II will offer students the opportunity to continue to develop and improve techniques and individual style in various topics including, but not limited to, inspiration from music lyrics, exquisite corpse writing, poetry, and other mini-writing opportunities.
+Students will learn how to implement their skills in the real world by exploring career pathways and other creative outlets for their writing.
+The primary emphasis in class will be on completing daily writing prompts in a creative writing journal, establishing a routine for writing, and producing a portfolio of creative writing.